 Wood Windows – Traditionally, window casings were constructed of wood, and you can, of course, still buy wood windows.
 However, wood windows require regular maintenance.
 In climates that see extreme temperature swings, wood is also prone to shrinking and warping, which can result in a poor fit that lets in drafts and raises energy bills.

 Aluminum Windows – Aluminum windows are also an option.
 Because they are lightweight, they are often seen in modern homes that feature large picture windows.
 However, aluminum conducts heat away from a home, which means aluminum windows are not as energy-efficient as vinyl.

 Vinyl Windows – If you own an historical property, or you just like the look of wood, the good news is you can still get the look and the savings you’re after with vinyl.
 Today’s vinyl windows can be manufactured to mimic the look of wood while still offering the durability, affordability and energy savings of vinyl.

 As you can see, there are many options when it comes to choosing replacement windows for your home.
 This is why it’s important to work with an experienced window replacement company that offers a solid warranty and professional installation.

-Call Nu Look to Learn How You Can Get 50% Off All Window Materials
+Call Nu Look to Learn How You Can Get Save on Window Materials

 Replacing your home’s windows is a big project.
-Learn how you can save 50% off all materials when you work with Nu Look Home Design.
+Learn how you can save on all materials when you work with Nu Look Home Design.
 Our window replacement experts will explain your options and help you choose the best windows for your property.
-Call us today at (800) 279-5300.